iDynamics: A Configurable Emulation Framework for Evaluating Microservice Scheduling Policies under Controllable Cloud-Edge Dynamics: Networking Dynamics Manager

-\textbf{Overhead Analysis:} Regarding the overhead of measurement in a real cloud-edge cluster, we optimized the measurement using parallel processing.
-The measurement tasks for delays and bandwidths are designed to run as concurrent tasks, and each of the measured results is aggregated into a result dictionary respectively.
-Additionally, the distributed delay measuring agents are lightweight (about 0.2 MiB) and stable (running over 6 months without any failure).
-Each node runs a delay-measuring agent developed from the \texttt{curlimages/curl} image, consuming around 0.2 MiB of memory per node.
-Similarly, each node also runs a bandwidth-measuring agent implemented from the \texttt{networkstatic/iperf3} image, consuming around 0.84 MiB of memory on each node.
+\textbf{Overhead Analysis:} Regarding the overhead of measurement in a real cloud--edge cluster, we optimized the measurement using parallel processing.
+The measurement tasks for delays and bandwidths are designed to run concurrently, and each measurement result is aggregated into a result dictionary.
+Additionally, the distributed delay-measuring agents are lightweight and stable.
+Each node runs a delay-measuring agent built from the curlimages/curl image, consuming about 0.2 MiB of memory per node.
+Similarly, each node runs a bandwidth-measuring agent built from the networkstatic/iperf3 image, consuming around 0.84 MiB of memory per node.
 As the measurement tasks are designed to run in parallel as well, the measuring speed can be adaptively tuned by increasing or decreasing the concurrency, depending on the current load levels in the cluster.